HaosenHe/ovganet/README.md

-## Introduction
+## Introduction:

-**ovganet** is an R package that fits overlapping group elastic nets using the latent group lasso approach [(Obozinski et al., 2011)](https://arxiv.org/abs/1110.0413).
+`ovganet` is an R package that fits overlapping group elastic nets using the latent group lasso approach [(Obozinski et al., 2011)](https://arxiv.org/abs/1110.0413).
 Our package is an extension of the [oem](https://github.com/jaredhuling/oem) package developed by [Huling, J.D. and Chien, P.](https://arxiv.org/abs/1801.09661), based on [Xiong, S. et al., 2016](https://www.tandfonline.com/doi/full/10.1080/00401706.2015.1054436).
 Certain parts of our code are adapted from [grpregOverlap](https://github.com/YaohuiZeng/grpregOverlap).

 Author(s): Haosen He, Alison Morantz

-## Installation
+## Installation:

 You can install **ovganet** using the `devtools` package.
 If you don't have `devtools` installed, you may install it by running the following in R: